jbcarpanelli/dottastico/README.md

 You can also try this [demo](https://github.com/jcarpanelli/dottastico/tree/dottastico_demo).

 ##Contributing
-Star it, fork it, clone it, improve it, push it!
+Star it, fork it, watch it, clone it, improve it, push it!